How to Respond to Google Reviews in a Sensitive or Highly Regulated Industry

 A negative review won’t always stay negative

 A recent study showed that 33% of customers who received a response and had their needs met changed the star rating of their review.
 In addition, 34% of reviewers who left a negative review, once responded to, deleted the original review.
 There is a huge opportunity here to keep your star rating up and your customers happy!
+Put your Google review responses in trusted and experienced hands with our GMB Management Service.
+Our team has worked across sensitive and highly regulated industries to deliver high performing, respectful, and confidential review response.
+Plus they will fully manage your listing.

 How to Respond to Reviews